Henry VII and Henry VIII

 With the English assembled at the foot of Branxton Hill, both sides open fire with their heavy guns and it’s soon apparent that despite their inferior numbers, the English are more experienced in the accuracy of their gunfire.
 Both sides are assembled in three units and James orders the Scottish left wing, comprised mostly of Scottish Borderers under Lord Home, to swarm down upon the English right flank who are rapidly cut down.
 However, an English reserve force – of English Borderers – under the leadership of Lord Dacre come to assistance.
 James, commanding the centre, then makes a charge down upon the English centre, which is headed by the Earl of Surrey.
 The charging Scots encounter unexpected ridges and bogs on the hill which slow their movement and bring the English centre crashing upon them at the base of the hill.
 The English left wing under Lord Stanley then take the initiative and charge uphill against the Scottish right flank which is mostly comprised of Highlanders under the Earls Lennox and Argyle.

 Sep 9, 1513 – Disastrous battle for Scots

 The Battle of Flodden or ‘Battle of Branxton’ as it was historically known left 10,000 Scots dead, amongst them King James himself.
-In a moment of impulse and desperation the king had charged towards the English banners that were held high, revealing the location of the English army leaders.
-He was quickly cut down and fell to his death.
-Around 10,000 Scots were killed and in addition to the king the Scots lost 12 earls, 15 lords, an archbishop and a number of Highland clan chiefs including the chiefs of the Macleans and Campbells.
+In a moment of impulse and desperation the king had charged towards the English banners that were held high, which were revealing the location of the English army leaders.
+James was quickly cut down and fell to his death.
+In addition to the king the Scots lost 12 earls; 15 lords; an archbishop and a number of Highland clan chiefs including the chiefs of the Macleans and Campbells.